 In addition to research and data made available online (and often resulting in fees), consider what type of personal service you receive.
 Would you like an annual check-in with a real financial advisor?
 Do you prefer to have 24/7 email or chat support?
 Or do you need something more hands-on?

 Just as the level of service varies between full-service brokers and discount brokers, you’ll see a difference even among different online brokers.
 Pay attention to your needs and don’t be afraid to change your account further down the road if you feel you need more or less attention.

 Yet another breakdown in types of brokerage accounts is a cash account versus a margin account.
 So what’s the difference?
 A cash account is extremely straightforward: you simply trade with the exact amount of funds currently available in your account.
 This can be somewhat restrictive for a couple of different reasons.

 First, cash used to purchase new stocks must be settled in your account, so if a previous transaction is still pending, you can’t use that money for a new trade.
 Second, you can’t make any withdrawals from a cash account until the money is fully settled.
-While this account type may seem limiting, it doesn’t bring any risk with it as a margin account.
-Here’s why.

 You can potentially qualify for a lower margin rate by permitting rehypothecation, which allows brokerage firms to reuse your own collateral for its own purposes.
 Clearly, this brings additional risk to your portfolio.

 If you’re a beginning investor, it’s probably wise to stick to a straightforward cash trading.
 As you become more comfortable and active with the trading process, you can begin exploring the intricacies of margin trading with your broker.